oscar-g/ca-sim/README.md

 # ca-sim
-A simulator for cellular automata
+A simulator for 2d cellular automata.
+Implements Conway's Game of Life.